chinmay4613/chinmay4613/README.md

 ## 🔭 I'm Currently...

-Taking a deeper dive into Neural Networks and Object-oriented design and development, as apparent from my current projects on [Github](https://github.com/chinmay4613).
+Taking a deeper dive into Cloud Computing, Computer Networks and Database Management Systems, as apparent from my current projects on [Github](https://github.com/chinmay4613).

 Let's build the future together!
 If you're as passionate about tech, data science, and Software Engineering as I am, let's connect and explore the possibilities.